5 from 7 votes

 7. Cut Clean Slices: Use a sharp knife, and if you want Instagram-worthy squares, fill a cup with hot water, dip the knife in to warm the blade, cut, then wipe the blade clean and reheat between cuts.

-How to store Chocolate Fudge made with Sweetened Condensed Milk
+How to store Fudge made with Sweetened Condensed Milk

 At Room Temperature: Store fudge in an airtight container at room temperature for up to 5 days.
 Keep the container in a cool, dry spot (so, not next to your oven or in the sun), and layer the pieces with parchment or wax paper to keep them from sticking together.